 Students who are admitted with CPC deficiencies are required to make up those deficiencies in the manner prescribed by the University System of Georgia, which could include COMPASS testing as well as additional credit courses in specific subject areas that will not count toward graduation.
+Students who have not completed a second year of high school algebra are required to take MATH 0099.
+Those who have shown very high aptitude for mathematics through SAT or ACT math scores but do not have the required second year of high school algebra may appeal the required MATH 0099 through the Division of Science, Math and PE.
 For more detailed information about CPC deficiency makeup work and other academic rules and regulations, please see the General Academic Information portion of this document.